NITCbase/nitcbase.github.io/docs/Design/Frontend.md

     char attribute[ATTR_SIZE], int op, char value[ATTR_SIZE]) {

-    // TODO: Step 1- Call select() method of the Algebra Layer with correct arguments to create a temporary target relation with name "temp".
+    // Step 1- Call select() method of the Algebra Layer with correct arguments to create a temporary target relation with name ".temp".
-    // "temp" results from the select operation on the source relation (and hence it contains all attributes of the source relations)
+    // ".temp" results from the select operation on the source relation (and hence it contains all attributes of the source relations)

-    // TODO: Return Error values, if not successful
+    // Return Error values, if not successful

-    // TODO: Step 2- Call project() method of the Algebra Layer with correct arguments to create the actual target relation from the "temp" relation.
+    // Step 2- Call project() method of the Algebra Layer with correct arguments to create the actual target relation from the ".temp" relation.
     // The final target relation contains only those attributes mentioned in attr_list)

-    // TODO: Return Success or Error values appropriately }
+    // Return Success or Error values appropriately
+}
 ```